 After a thorough review of the market, we chose Adobe Analytics to satisfy our current and future analytics and optimization needs.
 We needed a solution that could scale globally with our business, improve productivity, and offer out-of-the box integration with our key partners to deliver more value from our existing investments.
 Adobe’s constant pace of innovation continues to deliver value for our business, and live stream (the event firehose) is the latest capability that opens up exciting opportunities for how we engage with customers.

-Well that’s that: 20 of the most recommended AB testing tools from a diverse collection of the web’s leading CRO experts.
+Well that’s that: 20 of the most recommended AB testing tools to get you ready for 2021 from a diverse collection of the web’s leading CRO experts.

 Have you used any of these tools before?
 Do you have a favorite that wasn’t included?
 We’d love to hear your thoughts in the comments.